corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/getting-set-up.md

 ---

-# Getting set up for CorDapp development
+# Get set up for CorDapp development

-There are four pieces of required software for CorDapp development: the Java 8 JDK, IntelliJ IDEA, Git, and Gradle.
+Before you can start developing CorDapps, you need to download four pieces of software: the Java 8 JDK, IntelliJ IDEA, Git, and Gradle.

-## Installing the Java 8 JDK
+## Step 1: Install the Java 8 JDK

 Install the Java 8 JDK.
-Corda requires at least version 8u171, but do not currently support Java 9 or higher for this version of Corda.
+Corda requires at least version 8u171, but does not currently support Java 9 or higher.

 Corda has been tested against the following Java builds: